greenpixels/godot-arch/ReadMe.md

     # etc...
 ```

-### Translation Key Names
+### allowScreamingSnakeCaseInNodeNames

-If your project uses translation keys in node names (e.g., in TabContainer children):
+If your project uses translation keys as node names (e.g., childrne of *TabContainer*):

 ```yaml
 # Set to true if you use SCREAMING_SNAKE_CASE for translation keys in node names